-(Some other vocalists I’ve taken a lot of inspiration from: Demetrio Stratos, Jaap Blonk, Stepanida Borisova, Alice Hui-Sheng Chang, Chyskyyrai, Piqsiq, Sila and Rise, Diamanda Galás, Runhild Gammelsæter, Kjuregej, Fatima Miranda, Maja Ratkje and Salamat Sadikova.)
+(Other vocalists I’ve taken a lot of inspiration from: Demetrio Stratos, Jaap Blonk, Stepanida Borisova, Alice Hui-Sheng Chang, Chyskyyrai, Piqsiq, Sila and Rise, Diamanda Galás, Runhild Gammelsæter, Kjuregej, Fatima Miranda, Maja Ratkje and Salamat Sadikova.)

 Three Journeys